 With only five players allowed from each nation too, you will be forced into considering your options: is it England's pack that get your vote?
 Or the Irish back line?
 Is it the youngster with the promise or the injury-prone oldy that gets the nod?

 These are the tough choices that will define your fantasy season.

-The game is currently on course to land in the new year, and we hope you enjoy playing.
 Please do let us know if you have any questions at any point, otherwise good luck for a successful campaign!